AnySpy/CSC388-IDS/README.md

 * I learned how to use cProfile to do profiling (not included in this repo, but it's super simple)
 * I re-discovered that, when multithreading, there's an "optimal" core count and I shouldn't just default to "what feels good"
 * Error handling is important!
 Even if it's just giving feedback on issues and closing the program.

+# Notes
+A lot of my comments on discovery/thought process are in this file.
+Hope any viewers have fun looking at it, I had a good time developing it :)